DerYeger/vue-marmoset-viewer/README.md

 If `responsive` is set to true, the component will fill the available space of its parent.

-> Note: No property of the component is reactive.
+> Note: All properties of the component are reactive.
+Changes, except `width` or `height`, trigger a recreation of the underlying viewer.

 ### Events

-- `load`: Emitted when the MarmosetViewer is done loading.
+- `load`: Emitted when the underlying viewer is done loading.
-- `unload`: Emitted when the MarmosetViewer has been unloaded before the component is destroyed.
+- `unload`: Emitted when an underlying viewer has been unloaded, because the component is destroyed or recreated.
-- `resize`: Emitted when the MarmosetViewer has been resized, because the `responsive` property is set to `true`.
+- `resize`: Emitted when the underlying viewer has been resized manually or automatically, when the `responsive` property is set to `true`.

 ### Nuxt